Abhinandan-Sah/GPTflix/README.md

 # GPTFlix

 - GPTFlix integrates Netflix and ChatGPT to provide a seamless search experience using the GPT API.
 Effortlessly discover movies, TV shows, and more with natural language queries.
-Enjoy a smarter, intuitive way to explore your favorite entertainment!
+Enjoy a smarter, intuitive way to explore your favorite entertainments!

 # Features
 - Login / Sign Up Page